Meta Platforms Inc. (NASDAQ:META): It’s all about numbers this morning

 Sponsored

-Further, it is important to consider META stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.46.Likewise, its price to free cash flow for the last twelve months stands at 11.03.
-META’s price to book ratio for the most recent quarter was 2.42, resulting in an 6.95 price to cash per share for the period.
+Further, it is important to consider META stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.51.Likewise, its price to free cash flow for the last twelve months stands at 11.27.
+META’s price to book ratio for the most recent quarter was 2.44, resulting in an 7.10 price to cash per share for the period.

 How does Meta Platforms Inc. (META) stock rate among analysts?
 Buy, sell, or hold?